MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 That work relieved the individual elements from needing to take on these concerns into their own logic, and made the system more consistent and easier to experiment with as I implemented my cast of elements.

-Focusing on making the definition of a new element simple and self-contained really paid off, even though I ultimately ened up being the only person consuming these APIs.
+Focusing on making the definition of a new element simple and self-contained really paid off, even though I ultimately ended up being the only person consuming these APIs.
 The system being more fun to iterate on was rewarding enough to justify the extra care put into the architecture early on.

-Ultimately, I was excited about this approach and it was working well, but wanted to build on a platform where I could reach users.
+I was excited about this approach and it was working well, but wanted to build the game in a way that I could reach users.
 Despite everything good I had to say about LÖVE, the web is too powerful of a platform to pass up, and it's worth the quirks and warts.

 I decided to put down the lua implementation and switch to Rust, but I was able to directly translate many lessons and patterns over.
 Having a good idea of what my data-structures would be and what types of APIs would be defined between components made writing the Rust version much smoother.